 - UNLIT - not active.
 If all pads within a Column (excluding row 1) are unlit, then this step is not active.

-- YELLOW - this indicates that the step is active, but that the note that will be played is not within the current octave view.
-Find the active (green) note using the top row.
-If you tap a yellow pad it will turn green, meaning you have switched the octave of the note that will be played.
+- YELLOW - indicates that the step is active, but that the note that will be played is higher than the current octave view.

 - GREEN - indicates that a step is active, and that note is within the current octave view.
 If you tap a green pad it will become unlit, and no note will be played.

-Row 1 tells us the currently active octave is at postion 4.
+Row 1 tells us the currently active octave is at position 4.
 Assuming the above preset is 8 steps long, and is in C Major: